ZebMcKayhan/WireguardManager/README.md

 ## Site-2-site
 Wireguard Manager is essentially designed as a client-server interface altough wireguard is not any such thing.
 The difference between a server and a client is foremost the firewall.
-A client sets up basically the same firewall rules as your WAN, so any uncolicited inbound connections are BLOCKED (as it is assumed to be an internet client).
+A client sets up basically the same firewall rules as your WAN, so any unsolicited inbound connections are BLOCKED (as it is assumed to be an internet client).
 A server on the other hand is considered private so access is allowed for connections carrying the right encryption with the right keys.
 A site-2-site setup basically requires you to setup a server at each end (so access is granted both ways), but a typical server does not contain any endpoint.
-An enpoint tells the peer on how to make the initial contact with it's counterpart peer (a server typically doesnt try to connect to the clients).
+An endpoint tells the peer on how to make the initial contact with it's counterpart peer (a server typically doesnt try to connect to the clients).
 So clearly a site-site connection needs to be treated differently in all these cases.

 In order to setup a site-2-site using wgm, the terminology is:
 ```sh